6 Causal Inference for Longitudinal Data

 The Parametric g-formula for Survival

-The parametric g-formula expresses the counterfactual survival probability at time \(t\)under treatment regime\(\bar{a}\) as: \[ P(Y_t^{\bar{a}} = 1) = \int_{\bar{l}_t} \prod_{s=0}^{t} P(Y_s = 1 \mid Y_{s-1} = 1, A_{s} = a_{s}, L_s = l_s) f(L_s \mid \bar{L}_{s-1}, \bar{A}_{s}) d\bar{l}_t \] This formula recursively computes the survival probability at each time point, conditioning on not having failed previously.
-The term \(P(Y_s = 1 \mid Y_{s-1} = 1, A_s, L_s)\)is the conditional survival probability given being at risk at time\(s\), and \(f(L_s \mid \cdot)\) represents the evolution of time-varying covariates.
+The parametric g-formula expresses the counterfactual survival probability at time \(t\) under treatment regime \(\bar{a}\) as: \[ P(Y_t^{\bar{a}} = 1) = \int_{\bar{l}_t} \prod_{s=0}^{t} P(Y_s = 1 \mid Y_{s-1} = 1, A_{s} = a_{s}, L_s = l_s) f(L_s \mid \bar{L}_{s-1}, \bar{A}_{s}) d\bar{l}_t \] This formula recursively computes the survival probability at each time point, conditioning on not having failed previously.
+The term \(P(Y_s = 1 \mid Y_{s-1} = 1, A_s, L_s)\) is the conditional survival probability given being at risk at time \(s\), and \(f(L_s \mid \cdot)\) represents the evolution of time-varying covariates.

 In practice, this approach involves specifying parametric regression models for: - \(P(Y_s = 1 \mid Y_{s-1} = 1, A_s, L_s)\): the outcome model (e.g., pooled logistic regression) - \(f(L_s \mid A_{s-1}, L_{s-1})\): the covariate models

-Worked Example in R (Parametric g-formula)
+Worked Example

 We simulate a simple time-to-event dataset with time-varying covariates and treatment: